makersacademy/rps-challenge/README.md

 [Code Status](#Code-Status)

 This weekend challenge is for submission to Makers Academy.
-The code creates a programme which allows the user to control outgoing and incoming aircraft, dependent on airport capacity and flying conditions.
+The code creates a programme which allows the user to play Rock, Paper, Scissors against a computer.

 ### Getting Started
 1. Clone to your local machine using